MakabulosMemorialHS/PressConFX/README.md

 # PressConFX

+NOTICE:
+All work on this project has been moved to the 'gradle' branch.
+If you want to see the latest work in progress, please checkout that branch.

+All work on branch master is currently frozen.

 Note: This is currently a work in progress.
 It should be ready by the time the Private Schools Press Conference cycle for this School Year begins.